 Where To Buy: Steam

-- Sound: Good music, but the sound is minimal.
+- Sound: Negligible.
+Characters speak gibberish and the music is minimal.